B.A. in Design|Media Arts at UCLA

 -

-Suggested (not required) preparation for the major:
+Recommended (not required) preparation for the major*:

 One course each in drawing, color theory, two-dimensional and three-dimensional form, digital media/computer design, programming for media arts, letter forms and typography, design history, design culture, and interactivity and media arts.

-Portfolio and Supplemental Requirements: In addition to the general UC Application, applicants must submit a supplemental application that includes a portfolio of creative work (additional fees may apply).
-All students must have a cumulative 3.0 GPA at the time of application November 30).
 Students MUST complete the requisite two English courses and one Math course by the end of Spring prior to transfer.
 Students are encouraged to take their required English and Math courses as early as possible with at least one English course completed by the end of Fall.
 Completion of IGETC is not required but strongly recommended.

 Design|Media Arts considers sophomore transfers.
 For more information about eligibility and criteria, please visit this link.